Gonzalo2408/CardiacOCT-project/README.md

 In this case, we still made use of the 2D nnUNet.
 However, for each frame with annotation, be sampled k frames before and k frames after in order to store some spatial information.
 We included these frames in the training as modalities for the frame with annotation.
 That is, we stored the RGB channels for each neighbour frame.
 If the annotation is the first frame, then the frame(s) before is simply a black image (array with 0s).
 A nice study by [Chu et al. (2021)](https://eurointervention.pcronline.com/article/automatic-characterisation-of-human-atherosclerotic-plaque-composition-from-intravascular-optical-coherence-tomography-using-artificial-intelligence) used a similar approach

-In particular, we have tried with one frame before and one after (getting a total of 9 modalities).
-Currently, we are sampling 7 frames before and 7 after, getting a total of 45 files for a single annotation.
-Moreover, for this new training, we are employing class weights for account the class imbalanace and a weighted loss function (DC loss is weighted more to account for this clas imbalance as well).
+In particular, we have tried with k=1, k=2 and k=3.
+For k=2 and k=3, we employed class weights for account the class imbalanace and a weighted loss function (DC loss is weighted more to account for this clas imbalance as well).
 This training is still under construction.

 ## Training